"The creation of a thousand forests is in one acorn."

 - How do you confuse giving with controlling?

-- Do you trust life to unfold, or do you believe nothing grows without your intervention?
+- Do you trust life to unfold, or believe nothing grows without your intervention?

 - Where have you planted seeds that are now bearing fruit?